Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 One of the first decisions you’ll make when selling on Amazon is the type of seller plan you’ll use.
 Amazon offers two plans for sellers: Individual and Professional.
 The main difference between the two depends on your projected volume of sales.

-The Professional seller plan is a monthly subscription service that offers a suite of tools and benefits, including Amazon Marketplace Web Service, advanced business reports, customizable shipping rates, and eligibility for top placement on detail pages.
-The price is $39.99 per month, but can vary depending on if you sell across multiple countries or not.
+The Professional seller plan is a monthly subscription service that offers a suite of tools and benefits, including Amazon Marketplace Web Service, advanced business reports, customizable shipping options and rates, and eligibility for top placement on detail pages.
+The price is $39.99 per month, but can vary depending on whether you sell in multiple countries or not.

 Amazon also takes a referral fee on each sale.
 This fee is a percentage of the total transaction and varies by product category.